laughinghan/choreographer/README.md

     serve(http).listen(80);

-As in Sinatra, the callback for the first route a request matches is invoked, and routes are matched in the order they are defined.
+As in Sinatra, routes are first-come, first-serve (only the callback for the first route to be matched by a request is invoked, and routes are matched in the order they are defined).

 If you want to avoid polluting the global namespace, don't call `.exportTo()`: